thomas-zahner/rustlab-2024-ratatui/workshop/11_effects.md

 # Effects

-Back in the old days, MSN messenger had this nudge feature where you could send a nudge to your friend's chat window.
+The legendary MSN messenger had the nudge feature where you could send a nudge to your friend's chat window.
 Let's recreate this feature in our TUI with some terminal effects!

 ![effects](images/effects.gif)

+> [!NOTE]
+> Switch to `chapter-11` branch to get ready for this chapter:
+>
+> ```sh
+> git merge origin/chapter-11
+> ```

 ## Creating Effects